Gustakh

-Gustakh previously titled Shaam Se Pehlay is a Pakistani television drama serial, produced under the banner of Aijaz Aslam's production house, Ice Entertainment & Media.
-It is written by Saima Akram Chudhery of Suno Chanda fame and directed by Najaf Bilgrami.
-It stars Faysal Quraishi, Yashma Gill, Faryal Mehmood, Jinaan Hussain and Muhammad Faizan Sheikh.
-It aired on Express Entertainment from July 2020 to January 2021.
+Gustakh, previously titled Shaam Se Pehlay, is a Pakistani television drama serial produced under the banner of Aijaz Aslam's production house, Ice Media & Entertainment.
+It is written by Saima Akram Chudhery and directed by Najaf Bilgrami.
+It stars Faysal Quraishi, Yashma Gill, Faryal Mehmood, Jinaan Hussain, and Muhammad Faizan Sheikh.
+The series aired on Express Entertainment from 9 July 2020 to 22 January 2021.